 Although most tourists go to Bruges and Brussels when visiting Belgium, I think Antwerp is undeservedly overlooked as a popular tourist destination in Belgium.
-Antwerp is only one hour away (by car or train) from Brussels and would make a perfect day trip from Brussels if you’re staying there.
+Antwerp is only one hour away (by car or train) from Brussels and would make a perfect one day trip.

 Antwerp also has a direct connection with Dutch city of Rotterdam – one hour by train – that makes it a perfect one day trip destination from the Netherlands too.
-We now live in Utrecht, which is just under 2 hours away by car, and visited Antwerp a few times.
+When we lived in Utrecht, which is just under 2 hours away by car, we visited Antwerp a few times.
 Arriving in the morning, spending the day in the city and leaving in the late afternoon is just a perfect amount of time for a short visit and a good overview of the city of Antwerp.